How Ivermectin Became The New Focus Of The Anti-Vaccine Movement

 How did a science question about the efficacy of an inexpensive, everyday drug become an inflamed public morality debate — where people on both sides believe the wrong position could cost lives?
 It's a tale that spans science and politics, pitting health officials against celebrities and communal responsibilities against individual rights.

 From that compound, Merck developed medicines that kill a wide range of parasites that plague animals and humans.
-Ivermectin, introduced in the early 1980s as a drug for livestock, became a blockbuster, making over $1 billion in sales a year.
-The version of the drug launched for human use cured disfiguring parasitic infections like elephantiasis and river blindness in developing countries.
+Ivermectin, introduced in the early 1980s as a drug for livestock, became a blockbuster, making more than $1 billion in sales a year.
+The version of the drug launched for human use cured disfiguring parasitic infections such as elephantiasis and river blindness in developing countries.
 (It eradicated the latter in several countries.)

 Omura and William Campbell, his counterpart at Merck, shared a Nobel Prize in 2015 for their discoveries related to the drug.